decentralized-identity/presentation-exchange/spec/spec.md

 ### Input Evaluation

-A consumer of a _Presentation Definition_ must filter inputs they hold (signed credentials, raw data, etc.) to determine whether they possess the inputs required to fulfill the demands of the Verifying party.
+A consumer of a _Presentation Definition_ must filter inputs they hold (signed claims, raw data, etc.) to determine whether they possess the inputs required to fulfill the demands of the Verifying party.
 A consumer of a _Presentation Definition_ ****SHOULD**** use the following process to validate whether or not its candidate inputs meet the requirements it describes: